 E. No Litigation.
 No suit, action, arbitration, or legal, administrative, or other proceeding or governmental investigation is pending or, to Contractor’s knowledge, threatened against or affecting Contractor or Contractor’s business, financial condition, or ability to perform this Agreement, except any suit, action, arbitration, proceeding, or investigation that individually or in the aggregate with others will not or would not have a material adverse affect on Contractor’s business, the validity or enforceability of this Agreement, or Contractor’s ability to perform this Agreement.

 F. Compliance with Laws.
-Contractor is in compliance in all material respects with all laws, rules, and regulations applicable to Contractor’s business and services, and pays all undisputed debts when they come due.
+Contractor is in compliance in all material respects with all laws, rules, and regulations applicable to Contractor’s business and services, and pays all undisputed debts when they come due. (*)

 G. Work Eligibility.
 All Contractor personnel assigned to perform this Agreement are able to work legally in the United States and possess valid proof of work eligibility.

 H. Drug Free Workplace.
-Contractor provides a drug-free workplace as required by California Government Code sections 8355 through 8357.
+Contractor provides a drug-free workplace as required by California Government Code sections 8355 through 8357. (*)

 I. No Harassment.
-Contractor does not engage in unlawful harassment, including sexual harassment, with respect to any persons with whom Contractor may interact in the performance of this Agreement, and Contractor takes all reasonable steps to prevent harassment from occurring.
+Contractor does not engage in unlawful harassment, including sexual harassment, with respect to any persons with whom Contractor may interact in the performance of this Agreement, and Contractor takes all reasonable steps to prevent harassment from occurring. (*)

 J. Employment Laws.
 Contractor complies with the federal Americans with Disabilities Act (42 U.S.C.
-12101 et seq.), and California’s Fair Employment and Housing Act (California Government Code sections 12990 et seq.) and associated regulations (California Code of Regulations, title 2, sections 7285 et seq.).
+12101 et seq.), and California’s Fair Employment and Housing Act (California Government Code sections 12990 et seq.) and associated regulations (California Code of Regulations, title 2, sections 7285 et seq.). (*)

 K. Non-discrimination.
 Contractor does not unlawfully discriminate against any employee or applicant for employment because of age (40 and over), ancestry, color, creed, disability (mental or physical) including HIV and AIDS, marital or domestic partner status, medical condition (including cancer and genetic characteristics), national origin, race, religion, request for family and medical care leave, sex (including gender and gender identity), and sexual orientation.
-Each subcontract in effect and authorizing work under this Agreement contains this provision.
+Each subcontract in effect and authorizing work under this Agreement contains this provision. (*)

 L. National Labor Relations Board.
-No more than one, final unappealable finding of contempt of court by a federal court has been issued against Contractor within the immediately preceding two-year period because of Contractor's failure to comply with an order of a federal court requiring Contractor to comply with an order of the National Labor Relations Board.
+No more than one, final unappealable finding of contempt of court by a federal court has been issued against Contractor within the immediately preceding two-year period because of Contractor's failure to comply with an order of a federal court requiring Contractor to comply with an order of the National Labor Relations Board. (*)

 M. Discharge Violation.
 Contractor is not in violation of any order or resolution not subject to review promulgated by the State Air Resources Board or an air pollution control district; or subject to any cease and desist order not subject to review issued pursuant to Section 13301 of the Water Code for violation of waste discharge requirements or discharge prohibitions.
-Contractor has not been finally determined to be in violation of provisions of federal law relating to air or water pollution.
+Contractor has not been finally determined to be in violation of provisions of federal law relating to air or water pollution. (*)

 N. Not an Expatriate Corporation.
 Contractor is not an expatriate corporation or subsidiary of an expatriate corporation within the meaning of PCC 10286.1, and is eligible to contract with the AOC.
 (Expatriate corporations are certain foreign incorporated entities that are publicly traded in the United States.
 For additional information, see PCC 10286.1.)

 O. Sales and Use Tax Collection.
-Contractor collects and remits sales and use taxes as and to the extent required under the Revenue and Taxation Code.
+Contractor collects and remits sales and use taxes as and to the extent required under the Revenue and Taxation Code. (*)